Seungho-Chang/Final-Project/README.md

 - Create a terms and conditions policy for your website.
 Think about context.
 Consider having ChatGPT write a policy for you to edit.
 Write the terms and conditions as a .html file and create a link to the terms and conditions policy in your footer.
 (V)
 - Ensure you have your copyright declaration displayed.
 If you are using a template from the Internet consider something like Content © Mike Colbert 2023.
 Leave any copyright details from your template in place.
 You could edit to be something like Template © xxxxxx (V)
 - Ensure you have a way for someone to contact you displayed on your website.
 (V)
 - Create a cookie policy for your website.
 Think about context.
 You probably only have Google Analytics using cookies on your site.
 Consider having ChatGPT write a policy for you to edit.
 Write the cookie policy as a .html file and create a link to the cookie policy in your footer.
+(V)

 4. Begin an earnest attempt to drive people to your website.
 The goal is 100 unique visitors.